 However, there is a deeper reason.
 The secular press and broader secular America never met a Fred Phelps they didn’t love.
 Oh, they all abhor what WBC does, its hatred and hypocrisy.
 But they love reading about it, and the more the better, because it eases the way for them to dismiss the real Jesus, who is love and mercy personified, calling out to a dying world.
 For those who are completely unenlightened, Phelps reinforces their belief that Christianity is a vast hoax, invented by social engineers to control the masses and get into their wallets.

-Not that there is anything rational about using Phelps’s example to decide what to make of Christ.
-No professing Christian I have ever spoken with believes there is any merit to WBC’s activities — everyone I know sees the glaring disconnect between its actions and the message of the Gospel.
+Not that there is anything rational about using Phelps’s example to decide what to make of Jesus.
+No professing Christian I have ever spoken with believes there is any merit to Phelps’s activities.
+Everyone I know sees the glaring disconnect between WBC’s actions and the message of the Gospel.
 Even Jennifer O’Dell, a secular journalist, writes, “…last we recalled, the Lord Jesus was saying stuff like, ‘As I have loved you, so must you love one another.’
 We totes must have missed the Bible passage where he said, ‘Get thee to a pop concert and call some young woman a “whore.” ’ ”